drlight17/mta-log-parser/README.md

 yes | cp -rf ./build/Dockerfile ./Dockerfile
 yes | cp -rf ./build/docker-compose.yaml ./docker-compose.yaml

 # Adjust the example .env as needed.
-Make sure you set SECRET_KEY to a long random string, and change ADMIN_PASS
+Make sure you set SECRET_KEY to a long random string
 # to the password you want to use to log into the web application.
 Other variables are described.
 nano .env